cpq/bare-metal-programming-guide/README.md

 The clock source (HSI or HSE) goes through a piece of hardware called PLL, which multiplies source frequency by a certain value.
-Then, a set of frequency dividers are used to set the system clock and APB1, APB2 clocks:
+Then, a set of frequency dividers are used to set the system clock and APB1, APB2 clocks.
+In order to obtain the maximum system clock of 180Mhz, multiple values of PLL dividers and APB prescalers are possible.
+Section 6.3.3 of the datasheet tells us the maximum values for APB1 clock: <= 45MHz, and the APB2 clock: <= 90MHz.
+That narrows down the list of possible combinations.
+Here we chose the values manually. note that tools like CubeMX can automate the process and make it easy and visual.

 ```c
 enum { APB1_PRE = 5 /* AHB clock / 4 */, APB2_PRE = 4 /* AHB clock / 2 */ };